dastansam/dastansam.github.io/index.md

 - Developed pallet that enables filtering transactions and putting chain on emergency mode
 - Led research on storage migration modes, implemented proof-of-concept template for multi-block and lazy storage migrations
 - Took active part on implementing and maintaining pallet that enables NFT operations at protocol level (core feature of Efinity).
 Also worked on other trademark pallets (marketplace, fuel tanks, etc.)
 - Co-led development of internal tool for easily launching local testnet.
-Somewhat combination of `parachain-launch` and `zombienet`.
+Somewhat combination of [`parachain-launch`](https://github.com/open-web3-stack/parachain-launch) and [`zombienet`](https://github.com/paritytech/zombienet).
 Also worked on maintaining and improving CI/CD tools
 - Helped in XCM integration and simulation tests
-- Helped troubleshooting and debugging issues with running testnet parachain on Rococo
+- Helped troubleshooting and debugging errors testnet parachain on Rococo
 - Wrote integration and smoke tests for parachain with JS and Python

 ---